-In honor of SXSW 2019, Paste will be highlighting the best sessions previously recorded during the festival at the Riverview Bungalow in Austin.
+In honor of SXSW (or, in this year’s case, the lack thereof), Paste will is highlighting this session previously recorded during the festival at the Riverview Bungalow in Austin.

 Indie folk duo Lucius took a trip out west for South By Southwest 2013, and while there they stopped by the Riverview Bungalow for a short session.